slackapi/java-slack-sdk/docs/content/guides/web-api-basics.md

 ---
-layout: default
-title: "API Client Basics"
 lang: en
 ---

 # API Client Basics

-**slack-api-client** contains simple, easy-to-use, and flexibly configurable HTTP clients for making requests to Slack APIs.
+`slack-api-client` contains flexibly configurable HTTP clients for making requests to Slack APIs.

 Before trying the samples on this page, you need to set up your Java project first.
 If you haven't done it yet, check the [API Client Installation](/guides/web-api-client-setup) guide and follow the instructions there.

 ---
 ## Initialize Slack Object

-Everything in this library starts from a variety of instance methods in **com.slack.api.Slack** class.
+Everything in this library starts from a variety of instance methods in `com.slack.api.Slack` class.

 ```java
 import com.slack.api.Slack;